alexfernandez/alexfernandez.github.io/2021/understanding-quantum-entropy.md

 then several strokes, and finally a fudge of varying intensity.

 The information content of each spot is not something abstract;
-it can be easily measured.
+it can be easily measured in kilobytes (KB).

 ![The first dot saved as PNG "weighs" 2.1 KB.](pics/understanding-quantum-dot.png "Round dot")